meganz/mpenc_doc/source/crypto.rst

 scheme is as follows:

 - Define a baseline size ``size_bl``.
-We have chosen 128 bytes for this, to accommodate the majority of messages in average chats, while still remaining a multiple of our chosen cipher's block size of 16 bytes.
+We have chosen 128 bytes for this, to accommodate the majority (e.g. see [08MCIC]_) of messages in chats, while still remaining a multiple of our chosen cipher's block size of 16 bytes.
 - The value of ``MESSAGE_BODY`` is prepended by a 16-bit unsigned integer (in big-endian encoding) indicating its size.
 - Further zero bytes are appended up to ``size_bl`` bytes.